Collaborative Parameter Learning: Mitigating Forgetting via Parameter-Level Gradient Analysis: Conflicting Parameters Cause Catastrophic Forgetting

-According to Eq.~\eqref{eq:delta_loss_E}, if the gradient similarity of neuron $\theta_j$ with respect to Mastered Set $\mathcal{M}$ and Injection Set $\mathcal{I}$ is negative, this neuron contributes to an increase in loss and induce forgetting.
-We refer to such neurons as \textbf{Conflicting Neurons}.
-The set of conflicting neurons is defined as

-Conversely, if the gradient similarity of neuron $\theta_j$ is positive, this neuron contributes to a decrease in loss and mitigate forgetting.
-Such neurons are refered as \textbf{Collaborative Neurons}.
-The set of collaborative neurons is defined as
+If the gradient similarity of $\theta_j$ with respect to $\mathcal{M}$ and $\mathcal{I}$ is negative, this parameter contributes to an increase in loss and induces forgetting.
+We refer to such parameters as \textbf{Conflicting Parameters}.
+Conversely, if the gradient similarity of $\theta_j$ is positive, this parameter contributes to a decrease in loss and mitigates forgetting.
+Such parameters are referred to as \textbf{Collaborative Parameters}.

-Table~\ref{tab:neuron_distribution} presents that nearly 25\%-50\% of neurons contribute to positive gradient similarity and are termed collaborative neurons, while 50\%-75\% of neurons contribute to negative gradient similarity and are termed conflicting neurons.
-These collaborative neurons are insufficient to counteract the effect of conflicting neurons, thereby leading to the phenomenon of catastrophic forgetting in LLMs.
+Table~\ref{tab:neuron_distribution} describes the distribution of parameters.
+Approximately 25\%--50\% of parameters have positive gradient similarity and are termed Collaborative Parameters, while 50\%--75\% have negative contributions and are termed Conflicting Parameters.
+Moreover, the positive contributions from Collaborative Parameters are generally insufficient to offset the stronger negative contributions from Conflicting Parameters, causing the overall gradient similarity to remain negative.

-This result reveals the coexistence of two types of neurons during catastrophic forgetting, which provide theoretical foundation for the following knowledge injection method.